Recovery of damages (civil action)

 You should note that in bringing a common law action:

-- your injury must be compensable, have stabilised and have resulted in a ‘whole person impairment’ (WPI) of 30% or more
+- your injury must be compensable, have stabilised and have resulted in a ‘whole person impairment’ (WPI) sufficient for you to be a “seriously injured worker” as defined by section 21 of the Return to Work Act 2014

 - any damages are restricted to those related to economic loss only